cowniflow/TLM/README.md

 - lake_file: path and file name for the data file with lake areas (.nc)
 - climate_data: path and file name for the file with data for one climate varialbe (.txt)
 - subset_file (OPTIONAL): path and file name for file with lake IDs for an area within lake_file area (.shp)
-- drainage_gile (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp)
+- drainage_file (OPTIONAL): path and file name for file with drainage events in form of Chen et al 2023 (.shp)

 ### run_tlm.sh